""

 The impact of 2D character modeling on modern games

-Today we see various 2D characters on a regular basis not only in games but also in ads, cartoons, and different promo materials.
-Each one of them was carefully designed and realized by talented artists.
-It is so easy to overlook tons of details that complete the unique look of those characters and imagine how much time was invested into the development.
-This is especially true in regard to the 2D character modeling process for games, where central figures matter so much.
-Many titles rely on their exclusive characters as much as they rely on the gameplay.
-So what does it take to create memorable and adorable characters for 2D videogames?
-How is it done, and what peculiarities are inherent in this procedure?
-The answers to these questions you will find in our article!
+Today, we see various 2D characters in games, ads, cartoons, and promotional materials.
+Each one was carefully designed and brought to life by talented artists.
+It's easy to overlook the many details that complete these characters' unique look and imagine how much time was invested in their development.
+This is especially true for games' 2D character modeling process, where central figures matter immensely.
+Many titles rely on their distinctive characters just as much as they rely on the gameplay.
+So, what does it take to create memorable and adorable characters for 2D video games?
+How is it done, and what peculiarities are inherent in this process?
+You'll find the answers to these questions in our article!

 2D modeling basics